-We denote the foot of the ladder by A and top of it by C and the point of joining height of the wall and base of the ladder as B. Therefore, $\triangle ABC$ is a right angled triangle with right angle at B. The angle between ladder and base is said to be θ .
+We denote the foot of the ladder by A and top of it by C and the point of intersection of the wall and line through base of the ladder as B. Therefore, $\triangle ABC$ is a right angled triangle with right angle at B. Let the angle between ladder and base be θ .